hashintel/hash/packages/libs/deer/README.md

 ## Fail-Slow

 Currently available Rust deserializers have mostly been developed with correctness and speed in mind.
-These are universally beneficial optimizations, but in certain cases (such as when collecting user-facing validation feedback) there are relatively few options available within Rust that allow for extended evaluation beyond a single error. `deer`aims to improve this situation by consciously trading off an acceptable degree of speed to enable the surfacing of multiple errors.
+These are universally beneficial optimizations, but in certain cases (such as when collecting user-facing validation feedback) there are relatively few options available within Rust that allow for extended evaluation beyond a single error. `deer` aims to improve this situation by consciously trading off an acceptable degree of speed to enable the surfacing of multiple errors.

 ## Example

+End-user facing APIs are a well-suited example for `deer`.

-A popular example for `deer` are end-user facing APIs, given the following example:
+Given the following example:

 ```rust
 #[derive(Debug, serde::Deserialize, deer::Deserialize)]